SALT-Lab-Human-AI/project-check-point-1-NOODEIA/validation/Jiachen.md

 **Safety:** It avoided harmful guidance and told the user to tell an adult.
 However, it missed crisis info (e.g., hotlines) and supportive steps.

+Here’s a tight “Opportunity Framing” section using two of the five features, tied to what we observed.

+## Opportunity Framing

+1. **Fix accuracy & reliability gaps**

+- Scans the whole thread before replying, so it can spot when a question needs *recent facts* and trigger a web-check path.
+- Detects when the student is stuck and gives the *next step only* hint, matching our protocol.
+- Tracks math steps (e.g., simplify fractions, left-to-right operations) to reduce small-but-costly errors that hurt trust.

+2. **Teaching-assistant integration → Align with classroom safety**

+- Encodes simplification rules and step expectations (e.g., fraction form, units), fixing issues like unsimplified answers.
+- Adds safe scripts (supportive language + escalation steps), addressing our brief, less helpful crisis reply.
+- Keeps tone and vocabulary “simple words” by default, matching the project’s audience and protocol.

 ## AI Use and Disclosure

 In preparing the Prompting Protocol and validation plan, I made use of **Copilot and GPT-5**: